ravimohan1991/gym-tictactoe/README.md

 > [v1.0]

-An experiment with Reinforcement Learning and Open AI Gym
+An experiment with Reinforcement Learning and OpenAI Gym
 <br>
 ![Alt Text](/repofiles/screenshotalpha.png)